 No one knows for sure, not even when the players carry a “can’t-miss” label, if things will turn out as well as the projections suggest.

 There are simply too many variables involved to know immediately.
 Is that transcendent, once-in-a-generation talent the genuine item?
 Does said player have the work ethic and drive to push himself to become his best?

 Again, no one is sure right away.
 So time and distance from any given Draft, are necessary for proper evaluation.

-So now, with the 2020 Draft just weeks away, seems like as good a time as any to take a look back at this century’s drafts and identify the greatest players in each instance:
+With the 2022 Draft just days away, we look back at the annual selections from 2000-20 and identify the greatest players in each instance:

 2019 — Ja Morant, Memphis Grizzlies (No. 2 overall)